rockroman/CI_PP4-Knowledge-Flow/README.md

 ### Reset password finished
 - after user puts his valid email to forgot password page he is redirected to this page and now can check his email for further directions
-  - User Story covered with this feature:
+  - User Story covered with this feature:24,14

 <details><summary>See Forgot password finished Page</summary>